Cray-HPE/docs-csm/operations/package_repository_management/Manage_Repositories_with_Nexus.md

 https://nexus.{{network.dns.external}}/
 ```

-### Use Keycloak to Create and Manage Accounts
+## Use Keycloak to create and manage accounts

 In order to log into the Web UI or authenticate with the REST API, a user account with appropriate permissions must be created.
-Accounts are managed in Keycloak (see [Configure Keycloak Accounts](../CSM_product_management/Configure_Keycloak_Account.md)).
-To add administrator permissions for Nexus, add the `nx-admin` role binding to the user from the `system-nexus-client` client (see below).
-To add an anonymous user, add the `nx-anonymous` role binding to the user from the `system-nexus-client` client (see below).
+Accounts are managed in Keycloak
+(see [Configure Keycloak Accounts](../CSM_product_management/Configure_Keycloak_Account.md)).
+To add administrator permissions for Nexus, add the `nx-admin` role
+binding to the user from the `system-nexus-client` client (see below).
+To add an anonymous user, add the `nx-anonymous` role binding to the user from the `system-nexus-client`
+client (see below).

   ![Nexus Admin Account](../../img/operations/Nexus_Admin_Account.png "Nexus Admin Account")

   ![Nexus Anonymous Account](../../img/operations/Nexus_Anonymous_Account.png "Nexus Anonymous Account")

-### Use the Local Nexus Admin Account
+## Use the local Nexus admin account

 During the deployment or update of Nexus, a local admin account is created.
 To access the local admin account for Nexus on any NCN, run the following commands: